Native American Tribes

 Northern Shoshone: Northern Utah and southeastern Idaho.

-Fishermen, gatherers > horse in 1600’s, became nomadic plains hunters; buffalo, etc.
+Fishermen, gatherers > horse in 1600’s, became nomadic plains hunters, buffalo, etc.

 Western Shoshone: Eastern California, central and eastern Nevada and northwestern Utah.